 - Bring an umbrella just in case

-A loose, long sleeved top is essential after a spray tan so the tan doesn’t rub off easily if the top is too tight on your body.
-Loose wristed sleeves are best too so no lines are created at the wrist.
-It’s also best to tuck your top into your trousers, in order to stop the top of the trousers rubbing against your skin as you walk.
+A loose, long-sleeved top is essential after a spray tan, so the tan doesn’t rub off easily if the top is too tight on your body.
+Open-wristed sleeves are best, so no lines are created at the wrist.
+It’s also best to tuck your top into your trousers to stop the top of the trousers from rubbing against your skin as you walk.

-Jeans, tights and leggings are an absolute no-no when it comes to tanning.
-Although leggings seem stretchy, it’s actually the seam of the leggings that can cause a problem.
-On jeans and leggings, there will almost always be a seam line down the inner and outer side of the thigh which makes the tan gather and become darker.
-This results in a darker brown line all the way down the thighs which isn’t the best look!
+Jeans, tights and leggings are an absolute no-no when tanning.
+Although leggings seem stretchy, the seam of the leggings can cause a problem.
+On jeans and leggings, there will almost always be a seam line down the thigh’s inner and outer side, making the tan gather and darker.
+This results in a darker brown stripe down the thighs, which isn’t the best look!

-Slightly baggy work trousers, tracksuit bottoms or harem pants are ideal to bring along to your appointment, especially ones that can be adjusted with ties.
-It’s important that they go all the way down your leg so that your protected from rain or puddle splashing.
+Slightly baggy work trousers, tracksuit bottoms or harem pants are ideal for bringing along to your appointment, especially ones that trousers can adjust with ties.
+They must go down your leg to protect you from rain or puddle splashing.

 We are in Glasgow, which means we have unpredictable weather.
-Therefore a long sleeved jacket with a hood will protect you from the rain as droplets of water hitting your spray tan can ruin it.
-Loose gloves may also be a good idea if the weather is very bad.
+Therefore, a long-sleeved jacket with a hood will protect you from the rain, as droplets of water hitting your spray tan can ruin it.
+Loose gloves may also be a good idea if the weather is terrible.

-Boots are great for avoiding splashes from the rain but they can cause rubbing all around the ankles.
-Ballet pumps can cause rubbing around the sides of the feet and don’t sufficiently cover your feet to protect them from the rain.
+Boots are great for avoiding splashes from the rain, but they can cause rubbing all around the ankles and legs.

-From our experience, it’s best to wear trainers or plimsolls after a spray tan as you can adjust these types of footwear to prevent tan rubbing off.
-These fluffy bedtime socks are perfect to add to your post-tan outfit as they don’t rub and they have loose seems at the top.
+From our experience, it’s best to wear flip flops, trainers or plimsolls after a spray tan as you can adjust these types of footwear to prevent tan rubbing off.

 - Park close, get a taxi or get someone to pick you up

-- Avoid seat belt strap marks by keeping your coat on in the car
+- Avoid seat belt strap marks by keeping your jacket on in the car